AnTranQuoc/Asteroids_game/README.md

 # Asteroids
 The Asteroids game made with JavaScript.
-I made this to take a break from learning React for about 3 weeks.
 <br>
 I used this [tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9iO8ai6LU0s6aHAaWP4RAkF) as a foundation/reference when making the game.